Performance of Parity QAOA for the Signed Max-Cut Problem: Conclusion and Outlook

 For larger systems, the local nature of interactions in the {\parity} architecture is expected to hinder the algorithm's performance by limiting the spread of information across the system.
 Thus, following Ref.~\cite{Bravyi_Tang_PRL2020}, we introduced {\parity} RQAOA to circumvent this limitation, and we benchmarked the algorithm's single-layer implementation.
 We found that despite only requiring constant-depth quantum circuits, {\parity} RQAOA achieves the same approximation ratio as recursive {\vanilla} QAOA, where the circuit depth scales linearly with the problem size.

 Our findings suggest that {\parity} QAOA offers a promising alternative to {\vanilla} QAOA for solving large and complex optimization problems.
-However, the algorithm's performance strongly depends on the details of the implementation and the classical post-processing methods considered (e.g., decoding and recursive strategies).
+As it has different demands on quantum hardware, it is essential to consider the specific characteristics of the target platform (2-qubit gate fidelity, coherence times, idle fidelity...) when selecting the appropriate implementation.
+In addition, the algorithm's performance strongly depends on the details of the implementation and the classical post-processing methods considered (e.g., decoding and recursive strategies).
 Therefore, future research should focus on further developing these techniques and extending them to a broader range of problems, including graphs with non-discrete weights.
 In these studies, classical simulations of Clifford circuits may offer resource-efficient strategies to compare different QAOA variants and architectures~\cite{MunosArias_Blais_PRR2024, Herrman_ScientificReports2022, wilkie_Herrman_arXiv2024}.
 Moreover, the Clifford circuit initialization method proposed in Ref.~\cite{Cheng_Kim_arXiv2022} may provide low-energy starting points for QAOA, ultimately improving the algorithm's efficiency.

 Finally, we note that the analysis presented does not account for quantum noise, which still plays a crucial role in current implementations of quantum algorithms.
 However, as reported in Ref.~\cite{Weidinger2023}, we expect the redundant encoding of information in the {\parity} architecture and the spanning tree decoding to mitigate quantum noise, potentially making QAOA less susceptible to gate errors and decoherence effects.
 A detailed investigation to verify these statements and test the algorithm's scalability on physical hardware remains an open area for further research.